dhain/potpy/docs/index.rst

 * **Write WSGI components using TDD**, without having to deal with WSGI conventions except at the edges of the system.

+PotPy was inspired by the `Raptor project
+<https://github.com/garybernhardt/raptor>`_ from the Ruby world.

 Installation
 ------------